-Printmaking is a process of making art by creating designs or pictures on plates or blocks which are then used to produce multiple images.
-One of the simplest and most playful, open ended techniques is potato printing.
-A few potatoes will guarantee hours of exploration, encourage play with patterns, layering colors and not only young children will enjoy making marks.
+One of the simplest and most playful, open-ended printmaking techniques is potato printing.
+A few potatoes will guarantee hours of exploration, encourage play with patterns and layering colors.
 There is lots of room for variation and you can create little works of art – perfect for a Valentines themed project.

 - Small potatoes and a knife

 - Paper (or packing paper,canvas fabric)

 - Tempera paint

 - School glue sticks

 Cut a potato in half and carefully etch your desired shape into it.
 You can use a pencil to draw on your shape first.

 Cut away around the outside of the potato to reveal the shape which should be about 1/2 inch deep, let dry for 5min.

 If working with children show each step of the printmaking process before printing.
 Pour some paint into a tray, one for each child.
 To avoid too many colors turning into brown limit your colors to one or two choices.